 I’ll first explain what minimalism is.
-Minimalism isn’t simply living in a small space, setting a strict budget or embracing a contemporary design style.
-It’s truly a way of life and requires embracing a mindset that encompasses every facet of one’s day to day.
-This mindset necessitates thoughtful discrimination against the noise of the world and dedication to leaving less of a footprint than the average American counterpart.
-The practice of being mindful is the cause; the effects are such things as living in a small space, being sparing with a budget and preferring simplistic design styles that create a refuge for thought.
+Minimalism isn’t simply living in a small space, setting a strict budget, or embracing a contemporary design style.
+It’s truly a way of life and requires embracing a mindset that encompasses every facet of one’s day.
+This mindset necessitates thoughtful discrimination against the world's noise and dedication to leaving less of a footprint than the average American counterpart.
+The practice of being mindful is the cause; the effects are such things as living in a small space, being sparing with a budget, and preferring simplistic design styles that create a refuge for thought.
 And yes, I am proud to call myself a minimalist.

 Have you always been this way, or what was the impetus for starting this lifestyle?

-I was in a nasty relationship and marriage for seven years, where I’d escape the emotional pain by being a consumer; whether that was mindlessly surfing the internet, purchasing the next gadget or new wardrobe, binge-watching the most popular TV show or filling the house with new furniture.
+I was in a nasty relationship and marriage for seven years, where I’d escape the emotional pain by being a consumer, whether that was mindlessly surfing the internet, purchasing the next gadget or new wardrobe, binge-watching the most popular TV show, or filling the house with new furniture.
 When I finally decided to walk away from the relationship, I was able to stay at my sister’s condo while she traveled abroad for a few months.
 While I used to think her apartment was sparse and overly simplistic, there was something fascinatingly peaceful and inviting about her space.
-Everything always seemed clean and in order, and I was able to think clearly each time I was there.
-It was during those few months that I realized that no amount of excessive purchasing, surfing and binge-watching would add more value to my life, and that life is too short to spend on things that don’t matter.
+Everything always seemed clean and in order, and I could think with more clarity each time I was there.
+During those few months, I realized that no amount of excessive purchasing, surfing, and binge-watching would add more value to my life and that life is too short to spend on things that don’t matter.

 Do you see this as a permanent lifestyle choice or a fad?

 A result of practicing minimalism is the ability to practice mindfulness.
-Mindfulness is focusing one’s awareness on the present moment, while calmly acknowledging and accepting feelings, thoughts and your physical state.
+Mindfulness focuses one’s awareness on the present moment while calmly acknowledging and accepting feelings, thoughts, and physical state.
 Because minimalism allows us to have clarity in our surroundings, it is easier to practice mindfulness.
 I believe the two are incredibly interrelated.

-Secondly, one might ask about living in a small space and having parties or many friends over.
-You get creative!
+Second, one might ask about living in a small space and having parties or many friends over.
+Well, you get creative!

 How do you decide what material things will be in your life?

-Generally speaking, we have a minimum 6-month plan for fairly large material purchases that are aside from basic necessities for our home.
-Purchases such as these could include travel, experiences or things that contribute to experiences, such as a camera, hammock or bicycle.
-It all comes down to being usable, memorable and well-made.
+Generally speaking, we have a minimum 6-month plan for fairly large material purchases, aside from our home's necessities.
+Purchases such as these could include travel, experiences, or things that contribute to experiences, such as a camera, hammock, or bicycle.
+It all comes down to being usable, memorable, and well-made.

 Challenge yourself by asking why you’re a consumer?
-Are you seeking approval from others by having new clothes, a new phone or new furniture?
+Are you seeking approval from others by having new clothes, a new phone, or new furniture?
 Are you obsessed with the hunt and pursuit of a particular item?
-Are you falsely filing a void with the constant noise of consumerism and the immediate gratification of buying?
-Overall, the benefit of embracing this lifestyle is being able to spend your time, energy, and resources on things that truly matter.
+Are you falsely filling a void with consumerism's constant noise and the immediate gratification of buying?
+Overall, the benefit of embracing this lifestyle is that it lets you spend your time, energy, and resources on things that truly matter.

 Do others judge you?
 What type of reaction do you get from friends and family?

-Friends are encouraging of this lifestyle and often declare intentions of adopting similar habits.
-My mother is a different story (sorry Kathy).
+Friends encourage this lifestyle and often declare intentions of adopting similar habits.
+My mother is a different story (sorry, Kathy).
 Surrounded by items in her home that haven’t been picked up or looked at – in some cases, in half a century – she claims that they are sentimental so therefore should be kept.
-I do not understand how something can be important to you yet hasn’t been interacted with in decades.
+I do not understand how something can be important to you yet hasn’t been interacted with within decades.
 We don’t have children, but if we did, we wouldn’t want them to be saddled with combing through excessive amounts of items after we passed on.

-Socializing with friends in expensive settings, like a new restaurant or bar, can also be challenging.
-There hasn’t been a time we’ve gone out to dinner and my sweet husband hasn’t said, “This was fun, but we just spent four times what we would have had we stayed at home, and your cooking is a million times better anyway.”
-Eating meals at home or packing lunches is usually better than mass-cooked restaurant meals, always less expensive, always healthier and definitely more personable and intimate.
-If you can read, you can cook, and if you can’t read a recipe, there are literally millions of YouTube videos that demonstrate everything from how to boil water to how to prepare sea urchin.
-We love having people over to our house for meals – and we’re never rushed by a server.
+Like in an expensive new restaurant or bar, socializing with friends can also be challenging.
+There hasn’t been a time we’ve gone out to dinner, and my sweet husband hasn’t said, “This was fun, but we just spent four times what we would have had we stayed at home, and your cooking is a million times better, anyway.”
+Eating meals at home or packing lunches is usually better than mass-cooked restaurant meals, always less expensive, healthier, and more personable and intimate.
+If you can read, you can cook, and if you can’t read a recipe, millions of YouTube videos demonstrate everything from how to boil water to how to prepare sea urchins.
+We love having people over to our house for meals – and a server never rushes us.

 Do you feel minimalism and frugality are the same?
 Explain.